itsbrex/descript-youtube/README.md

 yarn dev
 ```

-Just open [http://localhost:3000](http://localhost:3000) in your favourite browser to witness the magic.
+Then open [http://localhost:3000](http://localhost:3000) in your browser to see the result.

 Feel free to start editing the page by tweaking `pages/index.js`.
 The page auto-refreshes as you make changes.